Dad-DAO/ARC-333/README.md

-# ARCs
+# ARC-33
-Location of ARCs for Dad DAO
-towards the creation of new metadata standards relevant to NFTs controlling communication platform scope and a DAO treasury
+Location of the new ARC standard for Dad DAO on Algorand This "Living Proposal" is created for new metadata standards relevant to NFTs controlling a DAO's main communication platform and their associated treasury